-Ambiguous loss and grief in dementia: A resource for individuals and families Dementia and staff grief
+Ambiguous loss and grief in dementia: A resource for individuals and families

+Dementia and staff grief

-Note: This publication provides guidance but is not intended to replace the advice of a healthcare professional.
-Consult your healthcare provider about changes in the person's condition, or if you have questions or concerns.
+Note: This publication provides guidance but is not intended to replace the advice of a health-care provider.
+Consult your health-care provider about changes in the person's condition, or if you have questions or concerns.

-Alzheimer Society

-Alzheimer Society of Canada

-20 Eglinton Avenue West, 16th Floor, Toronto, Ontario, M4R 1K8 Tel: (416) 488-8772 1-800-616-8816 Fax: (416) 322-6656 Email: info@alzheimer.ca Website: www.alzheimer.ca Facebook: facebook.com/AlzheimerCanada Twitter: twitter.com/AlzCanada

-Charitable registration number: 11878 4925 RR0001
+Alzheimer Society Alzheimer Society of Canada 20 Eglinton Avenue West, 16th Floor Toronto, Ontario M4R 1K8 National Office: 1-800-616-8816 Information and Referrals: 1-855-705-4636 (INFO) Charitable registration number: 11878 4925 RR0001